pa-ulander/yaghvc/README.md

 A Laravel-based GitHub profile visitor counter and github repository visitor counter that generates customizable SVG badges to display on your GitHub profile or in a repository's README.<br>
 Made only for fun and to try out new latest laravel and testing features.
 I just wanted to have a visitorcounter on my github profile.

+> Developers: See the new `DEVELOPMENT.md` guide for local setup, contributing, testing and architecture details.

 ## Usage

 Add this to your profile page README.md to show a visitor counter badge: